aws/sagemaker-training-toolkit/README.md

 ## :computer: Usage

+The following are brief how-to guides.
+For complete, working examples of custom training containers built with the SageMaker Training Toolkit, please see [the example notebooks](https://github.com/awslabs/amazon-sagemaker-examples/tree/master/advanced_functionality/custom-training-containers).

 ### Create a Docker image and train a model

-The following is a brief how-to guide.
-For complete, working examples of custom training containers built with the SageMaker Training Toolkit, please see [the example notebooks](https://github.com/awslabs/amazon-sagemaker-examples/tree/master/advanced_functionality/custom-training-containers).

 1. Write a training script (eg. `train.py`).